rreknahtan/OMCA/merge_terms.md

 ### Usage:

+Before using add your cspace credentials in the user and pword variables, or change code to accept them as arguments, etc. You may also need to edit the base_url variable to reflect the address for your instance if not running from the server.

 The script is run via the command line and requires 3 arguments in the following order: the authority type, csid of the term being merged into (kept), and the csid of the unwanted duplicate to be deleted.

 Valid authority types are: